Skip to main content

 print(load_info)

-Above we add primary_key argument to the dlt.resource() that tells dlt how to identify the issues in the database to find duplicates which content it will merge.
+Above, we add the primary_key argument to the dlt.resource() that tells dlt how to identify the issues in the database to find duplicates whose content it will merge.

 Note that we now track the updated_at field — so we filter in all issues updated since the last pipeline run (which also includes those newly created).

-Pay attention how we use since parameter from GitHub API and updated_at.last_value to tell GitHub to return issues updated only after the date we pass. updated_at.last_value holds the last updated_at value from the previous run.
+Pay attention to how we use the since parameter from the GitHub API and updated_at.last_value to tell GitHub to return issues updated only after the date we pass. updated_at.last_value holds the last updated_at value from the previous run.

 Learn more about merge write disposition.